keziasulami/microservices-demo/README.md

+# Revamped Online Boutique

+This application is based on [this repository by Google™](https://github.com/GoogleCloudPlatform/microservices-demo)

+## To view the final presentation, click [here](./presentation-final.pdf).

+The application is currently deployed [here](http://104.199.219.43/).

+## About this Application

 <p align="center">
 <img src="src/frontend/static/icons/Hipster_HeroLogoCyan.svg" width="300"/>
 </p>

 **Online Boutique** is a cloud-native microservices demo application.
 Online Boutique consists of a 10-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-**Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.
-This application works on any Kubernetes cluster (such as a local one), as well as Google Kubernetes Engine.
-It’s **easy to deploy with little to no configuration**.
+**Google uses Online Boutique to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.

-If you’re using this demo, please **★Star** this repository to show your interest!

-> 👓**Note to Googlers:** Please fill out the form at
-> [go/microservices-demo](http://go/microservices-demo) if you are using this
-> application.

-Looking for the old Hipster Shop frontend interface?
-Use the [manifests](https://github.com/GoogleCloudPlatform/microservices-demo/tree/v0.1.5/kubernetes-manifests) in release [v0.1.5](https://github.com/GoogleCloudPlatform/microservices-demo/releases/v0.1.5).
+This repository contains a revamped version of Online Boutique, that can be run on Google Kubernetes Engine.
+It's **easy to deploy and tear down**.
+Complete step-by-step to deploy and tear down this application can be found on [Installation section](#installation) below.

 ## Screenshots